 I know the word rule has a negative and somewhat commanding connotation to it, but believe me when I say this - you need to set yourself mental rules you are almost never willing to cross.
 This will eventually program you to just do them as normal habits that you not only do every day but like and feel not in place if skipped.

-- As soon as I shut the alarm off, I stretch in bed to help my body and mind wake up.
-I’m not a morning person and unfortunately am not a morning yoga person but I have realized that the least I can do in the morning for my body is stretch it all out in all directions.
+1. As soon as the morning alarm is off, I stretch in bed to help my body and mind wake up.
+I'm not a morning person and unfortunately am not a morning yoga person (yet) but I have realized that the least I can do in the morning for my body is stretch it out in all directions.
 It does not take more than 2-3 minutes to make a couple of supinely twists in bed, a couple of seated in bed twists , a seated forward fold and on your way out of bed a standing forward fold.

-- Use a Tongue Cleaner – maybe you have one, but most probably you don’t.
+4. Use a Tongue Cleaner - maybe you have one, but most probably you don't.
 Whichever the case, I urge you to equip yourself with the traditional Ayurveda tongue cleaner and experience first-handedly how amazingly it works.
-So much bacteria is left on your tongue after brushing your teeth, you’ll be glad to be able to finally get rid of (most) of it.
+So much bacteria is left on your tongue after brushing your teeth, you'll be glad to be able to finally get rid of (most) of it.
 Here is a link to the stainless steel Tongue Cleaner we use right now:

-6. If I have fresh citrus fruits – which I try to stock up on regularly – I prepare a freshly squeezed juice to take with me on the way to work.
-This supplies vitamins to my body, adds to my morning hydration and acts as a pre-breakfast so I can actually afford to remain without any actual food for longer.
+6. If I have fresh citrus fruits - which I try to stock up on regularly - I prepare a freshly squeezed juice to take with me on the way to work.
+This supplies vitamins to my body, adds to my morning hydration and acts as a pre-breakfast so I can actually afford to remain without ingesting actual food for longer.

 This is how my ordinary weekly morning looks like.
 I very much enjoy it now that I have settled into this routine.
-I hope I was helpful and that you will take make at least 1 of these your habit.
+I hope it was helpful and that you will make at least 1 of these into a habit.
 I wish you success in building your healthy morning routine and remember: if you change one thing today, tomorrow it will be easier to change another.